-Limiting eligibility for Medicaid and the Supplemental Nutrition Assistance Program (SNAP) would have dire consequences as well:
+H.R.
+2811 would also limit eligibility for Medicaid and the Supplemental Nutrition Assistance Program (SNAP), with dire consequences:

 - Many of the nearly 42 million children covered by Medicaid/CHIP-more than half the children in the United States-could lose access to healthcare when coverage is already endangered by the end of the Covid-19 public health emergency. - Further draconian work requirements would be imposed under SNAP even though allotments have recently been slashed and many students have already lost free school meals.